 116. Mother Love (May/Mercury), Made In Heaven, 1995

 Like most of the songs on Made In Heaven, Mother Love packs a mighty emotional punch.
-Reputably, the last song that Freddie ever recorded: too ill to complete the song, he did not survive to finish the final verse, which Brian sang.
+It is very likely the last song that Freddie ever recorded: too ill to complete the song, he did not live to finish the final verse, which Brian sang.
 The middle eight is immensely powerful and it is impossible not to be moved by the final section of the song featuring echoes of Freddie, beginning with Wembley ’86 and ending with Goin’ Back, one of his very first recordings as Larry Lurex and lyrically apposite.

 115. Procession (May), Queen II, 1974

 How often does a song title so perfectly capture the mood of a piece of music?
-Regal, stately, majestic…a perfect way to open the album.
+Regal, stately, majestic … a perfect way to open the album.
 A slightly different version features at the start of the 1973 Golders Green concert that was broadcast on the BBC and released as part of the Queen On Air boxset.

 114. Misfire (Deacon), Sheer Heart Attack, 1974